Under Pressure: Background and composition

 Also, some confusion has arisen about who had created the song's bassline.
 John Deacon said (in Japanese magazine Music life in 1982) that David Bowie created it.
 In more recent interviews, Brian May and Roger Taylor credited the bass riff to Deacon.
 Bowie, on his website, said the bassline was already written before he became involved.
-Roger Taylor, in an interview for the BBC documentary Queen: The Days of Our Lives, stated that Deacon did indeed create the bassline, and that all through the sessions in the studio, he had been playing the riff over and over.
+Roger Taylor, in an interview for the BBC documentary Queen: The Days of Our Lives, stated that Deacon did indeed create the bassline, and that all through the sessions in the studio, he had been playing the riff over and over again.
 He also claims that when the band returned from dinner, Deacon misremembered the riff, but Taylor was still able to remember it.
-Brian May clarified matters in a 2016 article for Mirror Online, writing that it was actually Bowie, not Taylor, who had inadvertently changed the riff.
+According to Brian May in a 2016 article for Mirror Online, it was actually Bowie, not Taylor, who had inadvertently changed the riff.
 The riff began as "Deacy began playing, 6 notes the same, then one note a fourth down".
 After the dinner break, Bowie changed Deacon's memory of the riff to "Ding-Ding-Ding Diddle Ing-Ding".

 Reception

 "Under Pressure" has received critical acclaim since its release, with multiple publications ranking it among Queen and Bowie's best songs and among the greatest songs of all time.
 On release, Sandy Robertson of Sounds called "Under Pressure" the "cornerstone" of its parent album.
 Record World said that "Bowie and Freddie Mercury combine for a spellbinding musical experience."
 Reviewing Hot Space decades later, Stephen Thomas Erlewine of AllMusic called "Under Pressure" as the album's "undeniable saving grace" and "the only reason most listeners remember this album".
 He described the song as "an utterly majestic, otherworldly duet ... that recaptures the effortless grace of Queen's mid-'70s peak, but is underscored with a truly affecting melancholy heart that gives it a genuine human warmth unheard in much of their music."
 Similarly, Ned Raggett of AllMusic described the song as "anthemic, showy, and warm-hearted, [and] a clear standout for both acts".

 Following Bowie's death in 2016, Jack Hamilton of Slate called "Under Pressure" a "masterpiece" and is a reminder to the public that Bowie could be "wonderfully, powerfully human."
-Jack Whatley wrote for Far Out Magazine "with all the animosity, wine, cocaine, and vocal battles, which helped come together to birth the song, what remains is an incredibly powerful and poignant pop song that we will likely not see matched in our lifetimes.
-The two juggernauts of Freddie Mercury and David Bowie collide here with perfect and enriching precision."